Jovonda/CS100/README.md

 These are all the projects I have done, as a forwarning, project 3 needs to be redone.
 I had issues with understanding it in the past and I will have to improve on it at a later time.
 These projects are "small" and some students were given about 2 weeks to finish.
+As in the top note, there are no project pdf documents here, just my code I used for practice.

 ## Quizzes
 The quizzes are just practice quizzes from fall and spring 2017 and 2018.
 There are pdf files for each